csabapalfi/release-it/8-operations.md

 * collect operation data from logs and monitoring in a DB
 * logs database - Splunk
-* maybe also implement an API so apps can add data to the opsDB (probably better off with async/decoupled writes)
+* maybe also implement an API so apps can add data to the opsDB (async/decoupled writes)

 ## Supporting processes